Helensburgh Anglican Church

 The Mother's Union.
 Front row, left to right.
 Mrs. Robinson, Mrs. Cox.
 Mrs. Griffith.

-In 1934 Mrs. Robinson formed a Mother's Union group, a group which has continued till this day.
-Mother's Union is a women's devotional group meeting once a month.
+In 1934 Mrs. Robinson formed a Mother's Union group, a group which continued for many years.
+Mother's Union was a women's devotional group meeting once a month.
 The sister church for the Helensburgh group was Christ Church Rotherhithe, England.
 For many years, Mrs. Cox, who after Mrs. Robinson, became the group leader, corresponded with Miss M.J.
 Howell of Rotherhithe.
 She was at the time the leader of her local branch.

 The Waterfall church continued to struggle.
 A lay reader was hired from Sydney to take services in 1935.
 In the same year, Mr. Childs, one of the most faithful members in the church, passed away.
 It was a great loss.